Reviewed by: Mrinalini Kulkarni-Date MD, Yvette Williams-Brown MD and Kimberly Brown MD

 At UT Health Austin, we know the importance of a diverse staff and patient base to increase mutual understanding and deliver the most informed care possible to our community.
 When we listen and learn from each other, we all grow.
-In the Women in Medicine panel discussion recently hosted by the Dell Medical Health Apprentice (HLA) Program, we had the privilege of listening to UT Health Austin doctors Kim Brown, Yvette Williams-Brown and Mrinalini Kulkarni-Date discuss gender-based issues in medicine and have a frank discussion about what it’s really like to be a woman in medicine.
+In the Women in Medicine panel discussion recently hosted by the Dell Medical Health Apprentice (HLA) Program, we had the privilege of listening to UT Health Austin doctors Kimberly Brown, MD, FACS, Yvette Williams-Brown, MD, MMS, FACOG, and Mrinalini Kulkarni-Date, MD, discuss gender-based issues in medicine and have a frank discussion about what it’s really like to be a woman in medicine.
 Here’s what they had to say on the subjects of family, bias and change.

 Can you tell us a little bit about yourselves and what led to you to enter medicine?

 Dr. Williams-Brown: I was drawn to my field because I was fascinated by babies.
 I thought reproduction was amazing and I’ve always been interested in science and biology.
 Once I actually began ob-gyn residency, delivering babies was exciting, but I was more drawn to the complexity of the surgery involved in taking care of women with gynecological cancers.
 I decided to sub-specialize and became a gynecologic oncologist.

 Dr. Kulkarni-Data: I knew I wanted to do medicine at an early age.
 I tried to do other things, but I was always drawn back to medicine.
 I was drawn to the complexity.
 There are a lot of puzzles to put together to be a great diagnostician.
 I chose endocrinology for many reasons.
 It’s fascinating because it combines multiple organs, and it’s mostly outpatient, so I like the lifestyle that it also allows me to have.